riteshpzs12/ChainReaction/README.md

 6. After each move this Bursting and galloping continues in chain till the whole grid reaches stability.
 When there is only one color (in my game symbol) present in the grid the owner of that color wins the game.

 This game is written in C. I wish to make this as an App with a few tweaks to be able to play across multiple devices over the internet.

 ### Future plan

-Another attempt to optimize the code and the display: `blocked.c`.
+1. Another attempt to optimize the code and the display : `blocked.c`.
 The code is not yet complete.
+2. Create Dynamic grid size and add animation.